 When considering dog food’s quality control, it is important to have a “Best Use By” date present on the label to ensure proper shelf life.

-Kirkland dog food includes a “Best Use By” label on their packaging.
+Kirkland dog food includes a “Best Use By” label on its packaging.

 While seemingly inconsequential, the presence of this date is an important indicator of a dog food’s quality and the company’s commitment to safety.

-All of Kirkland dry dog foods are produced by Diamond Pet Foods manufacturer (owned by Schell and Kampeter, Inc).
+All of Kirkland’s dry dog foods are produced by Diamond Pet Foods manufacturer (owned by Schell and Kampeter, Inc).